 It can be tricky to talk about the Mexican pantry, given the profound diversity of Mexican food itself.
 The foods of Mexico are fiercely regional and distinct, from the fresh clams and varied seafood dishes of Baja California to the Mayan-, Dutch-, and Caribbean-influenced flavors of the Yucatán.

-But, keeping in mind the country's unique culinary traditions, it's fair to say that Mexican cuisine depends on three core staples: corn, beans, and chilies.
+But, keeping in mind the country's unique culinary traditions, it's fair to say that Mexican cuisine depends on three core staples: corn, beans, and chiles.
 The exact types of each will vary all across Mexico, but collectively, they form a foundation that weaves its way through the kitchen, supported by a wealth of herbs, spices, nuts, and seeds.
 Together, these items reflect Mexican cooking's complex identity, which brings together a mix of preconquest foodstuffs and items that arrived after 1521, via trade routes to Europe and Asia.

 In the United States, the quality of Mexican ingredients varies depending on where you are.
 Cities with large Mexican and Mexican-American populations still tend to have better stuff, but there's certainly more available than there used to be.
 Many mainstream supermarkets now carry staple items like tomatillos and jalapeños.
-I've found tomatillos and dried chilies in rural South Carolina, and fresh corn masa and xoconostle (prickly pear) in Atlanta.
+I've found tomatillos and dried chiles in rural South Carolina, and fresh corn masa and xoconostle (prickly pear) in Atlanta.
 In the Northeast, where only 20 years ago it was hard to find cilantro (or so people tell me), there are now tortillerías, and markets selling Mexican vegetables like the huauzontle.

 Even after attending cooking school in Mexico City, living there for years, and writing a Mexican cookbook, Eat Mexico, I'll be the first one to admit that I'm still learning about this astonishingly multifaceted cuisine.
 I spoke with several experts to put together this list of essential pantry ingredients, and together we settled on the core shelf-stable items you'll need to get started making great Mexican food at home (though fresh ingredients are also featured in the video above!)—all available in the States, as long as you're willing to look around a bit or place a few orders online.
 Let's take a look.